DouglasRFLeite/DouglasDev/content/Projects/spring-kafka.md

     relative: false # when using page bundles set this to true
 ---

 Yeah.
 If you've seen my last tutorial on AWS S3, you may be guessing that my wife is away for another weekend.
-But you guessed wrong.
+But you guessed it wrong.

-This time, my Technical Manager had the awesome idea to include Apache Kafka in our tech stack.
-And I, as the Senior dev and Tech Lead, had the privilege do choose my task.
+This time, my Technical Manager and I had the awesome idea to include Apache Kafka in our tech stack.

+As the Senior dev and Tech Lead I took responsibility (and privilege) to work on this new integration.

-As I did not yet know how to use Apache Kafka, I obviously chose to learn it on paid time (yay).
+As I did not yet know how to use Apache Kafka, I chose to begin my learning process by creating a quick POC (Proof of Concept) and to share what I've learned with you guys.

 ## What and Why Apache Kafka?

+In today's world of distributed systems and microservices, traditional synchronous communication between services can often become a bottleneck.
+Enter Apache Kafka and other asynchronous messaging queues as scalable **publish-subscribe models**.

+Apache Kafka, more than other tools, is built to persist, replicate and stream massive volumes of data with high fault tolerance, that's why it's so often chosen ad the messaging queue nowadays.
+And that's why I'm so happy to learn it.

+### The theory behind it

+At its core, Kafka enables systems to communicate through **events** (also called **messages**) in a publish-subscribe model.
+Here's a breakdown of key concepts:

+**Topics**
+A topic is a category or feed name to which records are sent by **producers** and from which **consumers** read.
+You can think of a topic as a log file or a stream of events grouped by a common purpose.

+Kafka topics can be partitioned and replicated for scalability and fault tolerance.

+**Producers (Publishers)**
+A producer is any application or service that **sends messages (also called publishing)** to a Kafka topic.
+Producers can send data to different topics, and they decide which partition of a topic to write to — either randomly, round-robin, or based on a key.

+**Consumers**
+A consumer is any application or service that **reads messages** from one or more topics.
+Kafka delivers messages in the order they appear in each partition.
+Consumers can be grouped into consumer groups, where each group coordinates to read from a topic without duplicating work.

 ## Step 1 - Getting an Apache Kafka Instance Up and Running